The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

-We now assume that $K$ is a tree, and refer to a harmonic morphism $f:G\to K$ as a \emph{trigonal graph} (we note that a metric graph carrying a $g^1_3$ in the sense of Baker and Norine~\cite{baker2007riemann} is not necessarily a trigonal graph, but the converse is true~\cite{ABBRII}).
+We now assume that $K$ is a tree, and refer to harmonic morphisms $G\to K$ and $P\to K$ of degrees 3 and 4 as respectively \emph{trigonal} and \emph{tetragonal} graphs (we note that this condition is stronger than carrying a $g^1_3$ or a $g^1_4$ in the sense of Baker and Norine~\cite{baker2007riemann}, see~\cite{ABBRII}).
+The following establishes the first part of Theorem \ref{thm:tropical_Recillas_theorem} in the case of graphs.